Start or Join a Vanpool

 - Post your vanpool on Scoop, a public app that includes Stanford subsidies, for specific days you have seats available.

-- Contact our rideshare coordinator to request targeted outreach to Stanford commuters.
+- Contact Commute Club to request targeted outreach to Stanford commuters.

 - Post your vanpool on the Stanford Staffers or Staffers Village email listservs.